willclo1/MariaDeadbeatsSite/README.md

   - Login info:
       - username: `admin`
       - password: `pass`
+  - Admin specific pages are accessible only by admins through @admin_status_required annotation.

 - **Season Countdown(Nick)**
   - A page that counts down until the start of the season and will also display information about
   - the first game of the season.
-Uses sportradar api to get up to date information.
+Uses sportradar api to get up-to-date information.

 - **Team Compare(Rafe)**
   - A page that compares two selected team's stats and information for a selected year